CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/WAF_Azure_merged.md

  In this task, you verified that the application gateway was successfully created and connected to the backend.

-# Congradulations!
+# Congratulations!
 You have successfully completed the lab